-This is a sticky, no-knead dough, so, some sort of baking vessel, such as pyrex bowls (about 1-L or 1-qt) or ramekins for mini loaves is required to bake this bread.
+This is a sticky, no-knead dough, so, some sort of baking vessel, such as pyrex bowls (you need two 1-qt bowls) or ramekins for mini loaves is required to bake this bread.
 See notes below the recipe for sources.
 You can use a bowl that is about 2 qt or 2 L in size to bake off the whole batch of dough (versus splitting the dough in half) but do not use this size for baking half of the dough — it is too big.

 Peasant Bread Fans!
 There is now a book: Bread Toast Crumbs, a loaf-to-crumb bread baking book, filled with tips and tricks and answers to the many questions that have been asked over the years.
 In the book you will find 40 variations of the master peasant bread recipe + 70 recipes for using up the many loaves you will bake.
 Learn more about the book here or buy it here.

 - 4 cups (512 g) unbleached all-purpose or bread flour

 - 2 teaspoons (10 g) kosher salt